oreshinya/purescript-identy/docs/01-Philosophy.md

 In other words, **this approach is a method in which entity itself is not directly linked, but it represents binding to UI or another entity through id**.

-this approach is not new, it is mentioned in `redux` doc and also it is adopted for inner state of `apollo-client`, and so on.
+This approach is not new, it is mentioned in `redux` doc and also it is adopted for inner state of `apollo-client`, and so on.

 ## With `purescript-identy`